Proposal to Select an Artist for a Portrait of Yale’s First Women PhDs

 The deadline for submitting proposals was February 1, 2014.

-Semi-finalists will be notified about 6 weeks later and will be sent images of the women and other historical material.
-Within three months, they must submit (1) a detailed image of the proposed portrait; (2) a written statement describing the proposed portrait (one page); and (3) the cost of the commission.
+Finalists were notified and sent images of the women and other historical material.
+By mid-August, they must submit (1) a detailed image of the proposed portrait; (2) a written statement describing the proposed portrait; and (3) the cost of the commission.
 A small honorarium will be provided to each semifinalist.

 Final decision by the Selection Committee will occur within 6 weeks of receiving all sketches.
-Portrait delivery and installation is expected within one year, with formal unveiling celebration in spring 2015.
+Portrait delivery and installation is expected within one year.